 2024/2025

-Three test models designed for network restoration analysis were created using RSCAD, the graphical user interface of RTDS.
-These models incorporate essential grid components, including conventional and renewable energy sources, HVDC and Flexible AC Transmission Systems (FACTS) equipment, and protection and control devices.
-Each of the three test systems features a different primary black start unit: a traditional synchronous generator, a grid-forming (GFM) controlled wind farm, and GFM controlled HVDC interconnectors.
-Test results indicate that all three primary black start units successfully restore the network.
+Three test models tailored for network restoration analysis were built in RSCAD (the graphical user interface of RTDS).
+These models consist of essential grid components, both conventional and renewable energy sources, HVDC and FACTS equipment, as well as protection and control devices.
+The three test systems have three different primary black start units respectively, which are traditional synchronous generator, grid-forming (GFM) controlled wind farm, and GFM controlled HVDC interconnectors.
+The test results show that all of the three primary black start units can restore the network successfully.

 Lessons Learnt